nelsam/vidar/README.md

 - Split view (both horizontal and vertical)
 - Watch filesystem for changes
   - Events trigger editor elements to reload their text
-  - Since I don't trust this to be fully reliable, vidar will refuse to write a file that has been changed on disk since the last reload; but this doesn't happen often.
+  - Since this has shown itself to be a bit unreliable, vidar will refuse to write a file that has been changed on disk since the last reload; but this doesn't happen often.
 - Manage the license header of files (defined in a `.license-header` file in the project root)
   - If you're like me and always forget to add the license blurb at the top of every Go file, this is for you.
   - New files will be opened with the license blurb as the initial text.
-  - There is a command (`ctrl+shift+l` or `cmd+shift+l`, currently) which will update the license blurb of the current file with the text from the `.license-header` file.
+  - There is a command (`ctrl+shift+l` or `cmd+shift+l` by default) which will update the license blurb of the current file with the text from the `.license-header` file.
 - Syntax highlighting
 - Rainbow parens
 - Most of the basic stuff you expect from a text editor (copy/paste, undo/redo, etc)